What is cross-site scripting and how to prevent it

 What is cross-site scripting?

-Cross-site scripting (XSS) is a security vulnerability where attackers inject malicious scripts into web pages viewed by other users.
+Cross-site scripting is a security vulnerability where attackers inject malicious scripts into web pages viewed by other users.
 These scripts can steal sensitive information, manipulate user sessions, or deface websites.
 XSS exploits the trust a user has in a website, allowing attackers to execute arbitrary code in the context of that site, leading to various attacks.

 The impact of XSS vulnerabilities